PeterCamilleri/CX16/docs/vm_layouts.md

 ram.

 Complications here are the task of getting the required code into the required bank of flash memory.
+Would the bank of flash be static or dynamic?
+In would case we have to search through the banks looking for the correct one?
-Currently this is solidly TBD.
+Currently all of this is solidly TBD.